 As for the wine bar and lounges, you can choose from four stylish-looking bars such as Reef Bar, Glass Bar, Light Bar, and Seafood Bar.
 These bars offer breakfast in the morning.

 A free shuttle bus is available from Suvarnabhumi to Don Muang.
-The terminal is located at the arrivals area on the second floor outside Door 3.
+The terminal is located in the arrivals area on the second floor, outside Door 3.
 You need to show a boarding pass or any proof of travel in order to use this bus.